-The Hamilton biology faculty are active not just as teachers, but as scholars as well.
-Their research interests vary from cell biology, endocrinology, molecular genetics, and developmental biology to electron microscopy, plant physiology, and ecology.
+The Hamilton biology faculty members are active not just as teachers but as scholars as well.
+Their research interests vary from cell biology, endocrinology, molecular genetics and developmental biology to electron microscopy, plant physiology and ecology.

 His most recent book is The Nature Handbook: A Guide to Observing the Great Outdoors, which is a field guide to patterns in nature and was released in 2005 by Oxford University Press.
 He is also co-author of The Stokes Butterfly Book, published by Little, Brown and Co., and editor and co-author of A Marsh for all Seasons, published locally by the Utica Marsh Council.

 His recent publications have appeared in Journal of Insect Conservation, Journal of the Lepidopterists' Society, the Journal of Animal Ecology, Resoration Ecology, The Journal of Biogeography, and American Butterflies.

 Williams currently works with Associate Professor of Biology Bill Pfitsch on habitat restoration and management in the Rome Sand Plains of central New York.More about Ernest H. Williams, Jr. >>

 A National Science Foundation grantee, Reynolds is an expert on marine invertebrate biology, particularly the evolution of Mollusca -- the phylum that includes snails, clams and squid.
 He has worked with biology student research assistants on cruises and at marine field stations along both coasts of North America and in Antarctica.